 Residents of Virginia may obtain a Civil License from the Clerk of the Circuit Court at any county courthouse in the Commonwealth.
 Non-residents of Virginia MUST obtain a Civil License from the Clerk of the Circuit Court at the courthouse of the county in which the marriage is to take place.
-For St. James's Parish, this means the CITY OF FAIRFAX COURTHOUSE.
+For St. James's Parish, this means a FAIRFAX COUNTY COURTHOUSE.
 Also, please note: